 MATHS: A LEVEL (SINGLE)

 MINIMUM ENTRY REQUIREMENTS

-B/6 in Maths GCSE and C/4 in English Language or Literature GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
+6 in Maths GCSE and 4 in English Language GCSE or 4 in English Literature GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.

 WHAT WILL I STUDY

-This is a two year course, and all assessment is via three 2 hour. exam papers taken at the end of the two years - P1, P2 and the Applied paper which is 50% Statistics and 50% Mechanics.
+This is a two year course, and all assessment is via three 2 hour exam papers taken at the end of the two years - P1, P2 and the Applied paper which is 50% Statistics and 50% Mechanics.
 Having the drive to access the support on offer at BHASVIC is essential to success.
-This support can be found in class or course Facebook groups, lunch time Teacher Subject Extensions daily, and drop-ins with Doubles students.
+This support can be found in class or class social media groups, lunch time daily teacher-led Subject Extensions, and drop-ins with Doubles students.
 There is also a vast array of teacher websites and video networks covering all content.
-Students will need to be resilient, enjoy getting stuck and overcoming problems.
+Students will need to be resilient. enjoy getting stuck and overcoming problems.

-WHERE NEXT

-Many students continue with their Maths studies after leaving BHASVIC.
-University departments in the following subjects prefer students to have A level Maths if possible: Physics, Psychology, Economics, Computing, and Business Studies.

 IS THIS COURSE RIGHT FOR ME

 This course is demanding and will feel like a big step up from GCSE at first.
-But if you enjoy working hard and tackling a difficult problem, then this is the course for you.
+But if you enjoy working hard and enjoy tackling a difficult problem, then this is the course for you.
 BHASVIC Maths will stretch and challenge all of its learners, and provides plenty of support along the way.
 Students will spend at least 4.5 hours per week on independent study, culminating in the submission of an assignment each week.
 Students sit a 1.5 hour tracking test every half term, with a progression exam at the end of their first year.
 Having strong GCSE algebra skills will really help when starting this course, but with hard work and perseverance, any student can succeed.
 All students find this course challenging at some point, but the difference between a successful and unsuccessful student is how they respond to that challenge.
+WHERE NEXT Studying Mathematics helps students develop logical thinking, problem-solving and decision-making skills that are valued by both universities and employers across many job sectors.
+Mathematics is part of the STEM subjects (Science, Technology Engineering and Maths) where there is a current skills shortage for employers.
+Skills from these disciplines are in demand in the job market and have good long term career prospects.
+Jobs are available relating to diverse interests and they span a wide variety of sectors including entertainment, health, transport, sport, finance, space, energy, agriculture and construction.
+Jobs directly related to the subject could include Actuarial Analyst, Chartered Accountant, Data Scientist, Investment Analyst, Teacher and Statistician.
+Careers where Maths can be useful include Financial Manager, Insurance Underwriter, Meteorologist and Quantity Surveyor.
+WHERE NEXT CONT.